victorkvor/victorkvor/README.md

 </div>

 ## 💫 About Me
-I'm a final-year Computer Science student with a keen interest in cybersecurity.
-I enjoy facing complex problems, solving CTFs, and securing systems.
-I'm quite skilled in programming languages like C, C++, Java, and web development.
-I am also familiar with networking, system security, and system administration.
+I’m a Computer Engineer with a strong interest in cybersecurity.
+I enjoy tackling complex challenges, solving CTFs, and strengthening system security.
+Skilled in C/C++, Java, and web development, and familiar with networking, system administration, and information security.

 ## 🌐 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/victorkvor)